Kalaripayattu: Descriptions by Europeans

 In 1498, a Portuguese fleet under Vasco da Gama discovered a new sea route from Europe to India, which paved the way for direct Indo-European commerce.
 The next to arrive were the Dutch, with their main base in Ceylon.
 They established ports in Malabar.
-Following the Dutch, the British—who set up in the west coast port of Surat in 1619—and the French both established trading outposts in India.
+Following the Dutch came the British, who established the port of Surat in 1619.

 Duarte Barbosa, a Portuguese explorer who visited Kerala in the 16th century, noted that the physical exercise complexes of the Nairs and Thiyyars created a network of martial culture in Malabar, and wrote about Nair military training in Kalaripayattu:

 The more part of Nayars (Nairs), when they are seven years of age, are sent to schools, where they are taught many tricks of nimbleness and dexterity; there they teach them to dance and turn about and to twist on the ground, to take royal leaps and other leaps and this they learn twice a day as long as they are children and they become so loose jointed and supple and they make them turn their bodies contrary to nature; and when they are fully accomplished in this, they teach them to play with the weapon they are most inclined, some play with bows and arrows, some with poles to become spearmen, but most with swords and are ever practising.
 The Nayars (Nairs) are bound, however old they may be, to always go (for training) in the winter (the rainy season or monsoon season) to take their fencing lessons until they die.

-Hendrik van Rheede, governor of Dutch Malabar between 1669 and 1676, wrote about Chekavar (Malabar Thiyyar) training in Kalaripayattu in Hortus Malabaricus:
+Hendrik van Rheede, governor of Dutch Malabar between 1669 and 1676, wrote about Chekavar training in Kalaripayattu in Hortus Malabaricus:

-Chekavas (Chekavar) are bound to war and arms.
+Chekavas (Thiyyar warriors) are bound to war and arms.
 The Chekavars usually serve to teach Nayros (Nair) in the fencing in kalari school.

-Jacob Canter Visscher (1692–1735), in his Letters from Malabar, wrote about the Chekavars:

-They may be justly entitled soldiers, as by virtue of their descent they must always bear arms.
-In spite of the fact that Chekavar were also practitioners of payatt (Kalaripayattu) and had a unavoidable presence in the militia of the ruler, they were allowed in the military services.